aqeeladil/terraform-fundam/README.md

 - Can become very complex and difficult to manage.
 - Trying to position as a configuration management tool as well.

+## Does terraform follows the concept of Api as code?

+- "API as Code" usually refers to defining and managing APIs using code, such as creating endpoints, handling requests, or configuring API behaviors.
+This might involve defining API routes, methods, and data handling, often in a backend service framework.

+- Terraform itself isn't "API as Code," it uses APIs extensively to interact with APIs (cloud services, databases, etc.).
+You define infrastructure in Terraform, and it translates those definitions into API calls to provision resources.

+- The closest Terraform comes to "API as Code" is the way you define the desired state of your infrastructure in code and then Terraform translates that into API calls to manage the infrastructure.